A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 April 22, 2025 | Blog

-Electric utility worker inspecting a large transformer at a substation.
+A worker in a safety vest inspects a large industrial electrical transformer at a power substation.

 At Keentel Engineering, our commitment to power system reliability and regulatory compliance is backed by decades of transformer analysis expertise.
 One of the most valuable tools in our transformer engineering arsenal is IEEE Std C57.91-2011, which outlines guidelines for loading mineral-oil-immersed power transformers and step-voltage regulators beyond their nameplate ratings without compromising safety or lifespan.